Samsung Galaxy S26 Edge: All the rumors so far

 Samsung shook up its flagship phone lineup this past year by introducing the Galaxy S25 Edge, a device that earned plaudits for its thin-and-light design while still offering the kind of premium features you'd expect from a high-end handset.
 So what will the Galaxy S26 Edge do for an encore?

 The Galaxy S25 Edge made its debut as an extension of the Galaxy S series.
-But the follow-up may take the place of another long-standing member of the flagship family.
+But one rumor argues that the follow-up may take the place of another long-standing member of the flagship family.

-Multiple reports claim that the Galaxy S26 Edge will take the place of the Galaxy S Plus model in Samsung's 2026 smartphone lineup.
+Multiple reports claim that the Galaxy S26 Edge was going to take the place of the Galaxy S Plus model in Samsung's 2026 smartphone lineup.
 It's certainly a move that makes sense — the Galaxy S25 Edge and Galaxy S25 Plus share many features including a 6.7-inch display.
 The two phones cost about the same, too, though the Edge does cost $100 more than $999 Plus.

 It's undeniable that recent Galaxy S Plus models have struggled to stand out in Samsung's lineup, as the phone is essentially just a bigger-screen version of the standard Galaxy S flagship.
 The Edge would offer a few more premium features, plus that thinner design to go with the large screen that Plus customers demand.